kubesphere/website/content/en/docs/devops-user-guide/how-to-use/credential-management.md

 - **Account Credentials**: Username and password which can be handled as separate components or as a colon-separated string in the format `username:password`, such as accounts of GitHub, GitLab, and Docker Hub.
 - **SSH**: Username with a private key, an SSH public/private key pair.
 - **Secret Text**: Secret content in a file.
 - **kubeconfig**: It is used to configure cross-cluster authentication.
-If you select this type, the dialogue will auto-populate the field with the kubeconfig file of the current Kubernetes cluster.
+If you select this type, the dialog will auto-populate the field with the kubeconfig file of the current Kubernetes cluster.

 This tutorial demonstrates how to create and manage credentials in a DevOps project.
 For more information about how credentials are used, see [Create a Pipeline Using a Jenkinsfile](../create-a-pipeline-using-jenkinsfile/) and [Create a Pipeline Using Graphical Editing Panels](../create-a-pipeline-using-graphical-editing-panel).